CsabaDu/CsabaDu.DynamicTestData/README.md

   - Otherwise: `$"{Definition} => {ExitMode} {Result}`.

 #### **ITestData Methods**
+(Updated v1.4.0)

-`ITestData` interface defines the `object?[] ToArgs(ArgsCode argsCode)` method only.
+`ITestData` interface defines two methods:

-Intended behavior of this method is to generate an object array from the data of the `ITestData` instance in two ways: The returning object array should contain either the properties of the `ITestData` instance or the `ITestData` instance itself.
+- `object?[] ToArgs(ArgsCode argsCode)` method's intended behavior is to generate an object array from the `ITestData` instance in two ways: The returning object array should contain
+  - either the selected properties of the `ITestData` instance
+  - or the `ITestData` instance itself.
+- `PropertiesToArgs(bool withExpected)`: method's intended behavior is to generate an object array from `ITestData` instance which - unlike the object array returned in `ToArgs(ArgsCode.Properties)` case - contains the test parameters only,
+  - without the `TestCase` property value,
+  - and with or without the `Expected` property value where it is applicable, as defined by the `bool withExpected` parameter.
+(New v1.4.0)

 ### **`ITestDataReturns` and `ITestDataThrows` Base Interfaces**
 (New v1.3.0)